Relative Error Streaming Quantiles: Introduction

 We remark that this alternative analysis builds on an idea from~\cite{karnin2016optimal} to analyze the top few levels of compactors deterministically rather than obtaining probabilistic guarantees on the errors introduced to estimates by these levels.

 \paragraph{Organization of the paper.} Since the proof of full mergeability in Theorem~\ref{thm:mergeability-full-intro} is quite involved, we proceed in several steps of increasing complexity.
 We describe our sketch in the streaming setting in Section~\ref{s:description}, where we also give a detailed but informal outline of the analysis.
-We then formally analyze the sketch in the streaming setting in Sections~\ref{s:relativecompactor} and~\ref{s:fullanalysis}, also assuming that a polynomial upper bound on the stream length is known in advance.
-The space usage of the algorithm grows polynomially with the logarithm of this upper bound, so if this upper bound is at most $n^c$ for some constant $c \ge 1$, then the space usage of the algorithm remains as stated in Theorem \ref{thm:mergeability-full-intro}, with only the hidden constant factor changing.
-Then, in Section \ref{s:unknownlength}, we explain how to remove this assumption in the streaming setting, yielding an algorithm that works without \emph{any} information about the final stream length.
+We then formally analyze the sketch in the streaming setting in Sections~\ref{s:relativecompactor} and~\ref{s:fullanalysis}, also assuming that a polynomial upper bound on the stream length $n$ is known in advance.
+The space usage of the algorithm grows polynomially with the logarithm of this upper bound, so if this upper bound is at most $n^c$ for some constant $c \ge 1$, then the space usage remains as stated in Theorem \ref{thm:mergeability-full-intro}, with only the hidden constant factor changing.
+Then, in Section \ref{s:unknownlength}, we explain how to remove the assumption of a foreknowledge of $n$ in the streaming setting, yielding an algorithm that works without \emph{any} information about the final stream length.

-Finally, Appendix~\ref{s:mergeability} contains the full description of the merge procedure and the analysis of the accuracy under an arbitrary sequence of merge operations.
-For didactic purposes, we outline a simplified merge operation in Section~\ref{s:mergeOperation-simplified}.
-As mentioned above, Appendix~\ref{s:extremeDelta} contains an alternative analysis that yields better space bounds for extremely small failure probabilities $\delta$.
+Finally, we fully describe the merge procedure and analyze the accuracy of our sketch under an arbitrary sequence of merge operations in Section~\ref{s:mergeability} (for didactic purposes, we outline a simplified merge operation in Section~\ref{s:mergeOperation-simplified}).
+As mentioned above, Section~\ref{s:extremeDelta} contains an alternative analysis that yields better space bounds for extremely small failure probabilities $\delta$.